 To explore the effects of the Newtonian colour-music scheme, De Maistre executed a set of preparatory exercises.
 He used a key diagram (right), a jigsaw of shapes numbered 1 to 8.
 The shapes represented successive notes of any musical octave; they were to be coloured by number, according to the scale represented.
 He reproduced the key diagram on a number of sheets, to test a variety of colourations.
 In the musical key of D, for instance, shape 1 was D, the first note of the scale.
 According to his colour-music code, it was coloured green, while shape 8 was a lighter green, to represent another D at the top end of the scale.
 The notes (and shapes) between were coloured, as well, from the fixed palette of the code.
 On other sheets, De Maistre filled out some other scales, from C to G, in ten of the twenty-four possible keys.
 While the range of colours differed only slightly from key to key, their distribution among shapes altered the appearance of each exercise.
 For several paintings of the 1930s, De Maistre turned to the task of transcribing music, for which his colour-music code seemed purpose-built.
 Fragments of music were painted as flat patterns of colour, moving from left to right as if the music manuscript had been encrypted in the colour-music code.
 Some tonal variety was introduced, along with enigmatic graphic elements; De Maistre created fairly complex designs to express only small amounts of music.
 His methods were tightly controlled, based on the orthodox colour-music principles he had established by 1926 - ROY G BIV colours ascended a white-note scale, from A to G

 Ambiguities are present in any code attempting to translate music into colour.
 For instance, red might stand for the note A but this does not tell us which one of them, high or low: red might just as easily represent the scale, the key or the chord, all based on A. Later work suggested De Maistre was emphasizing a chord-based, as much as a note-based, application of his colour-music code.
 The august Classical and Romantic music he interpreted gave common combinations of chords, based on the first, fourth and fifth notes of the scale.
 When translated via the colour wheel, these would yield abrupt colour contrasts - a red key (A) would be augmented by green (D) and blue (E) chords.
-Similar colours might easily recur in other keys, such as green D. All are prominent in "Colour Composition Derived from Three Bars of Music in the Key of Green", of 1935 (a.k.a.
-"Arrested Phrase from Beethoven's Ninth Symphony in Red Major").
-Close examination reveals the painting to be in the green key of D, rather than red A. (Indeed, the Beethoven piece is mostly in D major and minor.)
+In a green key (D), violet (G) and red (A) might be expected; indeed, all are prominent in "Colour Composition Derived from Three Bars of Music in the Key of Green", of 1935.
+(Unfortunately, the painting was misnamed "Arrested Phrase from Beethoven's Ninth Symphony in Red Major" - the wrong colour key - at London's Marlborough Gallery in 1965: the National Gallery of Australia in Canberra has perpetuated the error.)
 With few chords in such short musical fragments, De Maistre's mature paintings have an inevitably brazen, heraldic coloration.
 Their appearance arises from the colour-music code, as much as from the music he purports to express.
 Ultimately, they depend on a quasi-scientific assumption - common to many schemes such as De Maistre's - that a mathematical relationship of frequencies, or vibrations, unites the physical phenomena of light and sound.

 "...we have applied ourselves to a close study of the harmonious relation of these colors to one another.
 And, as a result of the incorporation of these colors into gamut-form, they convey the notion of 'time' in painting.
 They give the illusion that the canvas develops like music, in time..."